 102-11.17 Temporary Signalization and Maintenance: For existing intersections, the certified quantity to be paid for will be the number of signalized intersections per day for the full duration of the Contract.
 For temporary intersections, the certified quantity to be paid for will be the number of signalized intersections per day for the duration of the temporary intersection.
 No separate payment will be made for temporary signalization and maintenance at new intersections.

-102-11.18 Temporary Traffic Detection and Maintenance: For existing intersections, the certified quantity to be paid for will be the number of signalized intersections per day beginning the day Contract Time begins and ending the day the permanent detection is operational and the final lane configuration is in place.
+102-11.18 Temporary Traffic Detection and Maintenance: For existing intersections, the certified quantity to be paid for will be the number of signalized intersections per day beginning the day Contract Time begins and ending on the day the permanent detection is operational and the final lane configuration is in place.
 For temporary and new intersections, the certified quantity to be paid for will be the number of signalized intersections per day beginning the day the temporary detection is functional and ending the day: the permanent detection is operational and the final lane configuration is in place for a new intersection; or, when the detection is removed for a temporary intersection.

 102-11.19 Work Zone Pavement Markings: Painted pavement markings will be paid as specified in 710-10.
 The quantity of removable tape to be paid for solid, 10’-30’ skip, 3’-9’ dotted, 6’-10’ dotted, and 2’-4’ dotted lines will be the length, in gross miles, authorized and acceptably applied under this Section and certified as installed/used on the project.
 The quantity of removable tape to be paid for transverse lines will be the length, in linear feet, authorized and acceptably applied under this Section and certified as installed/used on the project.
 The quantity of removable tape to be paid for pavement messages, symbols, and arrows will be per each, authorized and acceptably applied under this Section and certified as installed/used on the project.
 The quantity of temporary RPMs to be paid will be the number of RPMs authorized and acceptably applied.
+No separate payment will be made for the cost of removing conflicting pavement markings.
+Payment for removing conflicting pavement markings (paint, tape, thermoplastic, raised pavement markers, etc.) will be included in Maintenance of Traffic, lump sum.

 102-11.20 Temporary Raised Rumble Strips: The quantity to be paid for will be the number of calendar days, or portions thereof, that temporary raised rumble strips are certified as installed/used on the project within the Contract Time.
-The number of strips used must meet the requirements of Standard Plans, Index 102-603.
 No adjustment will be made to the per day measurement for the number of strips or sets used, or for the number of times the sets are relocated.

 102-11.21 Temporary Lane Separator: The quantity to be paid for will be the field measure, in feet, of temporary lane separator certified as installed/used on the project, including drainage gaps, completed and accepted.
 The cost of any pavement repairs due to removal is included in the cost of Maintenance of Traffic, lump sum.

-102-11.22 Temporary Signals for Lane Closures on Two-Lane, Two-Way Roadways: The quantity to be paid for will be the number of temporary signals per day installed/used at the locations shown in the Plans.
+102-11.22 Temporary Signals for Lane Closures on Two-Lane, Two-Way Roadways: The quantity to be paid for will be the number of temporary signals per day installed/used at the locations shown in the TTCP.
 Temporary signals installed/used at the Contractor’s option as an alternative to flaggers will be included in Maintenance of Traffic, lump sum.

 102-11.23 Temporary Highway Lighting: When temporary highway lighting is required by the Plans, the work of constructing, maintaining, and removing the temporary highway lighting, including all materials and any necessary design work, will be paid for under temporary highway lighting, lump sum.